 Tiyi Morris, an associate professor of African American and African Studies at Ohio State Newark

 Morris is emblematic of the teaching expertise at Ohio State Newark.
-Last year, she published the book Womanpower Unlimited and the Black Freedom Struggle in Mississippi, the first detailed examination of Womenpower Unlimited, a civil rights organization started in 1961 by activist Claire Collins Harvey.
+She recently published the book Womanpower Unlimited and the Black Freedom Struggle in Mississippi, the first detailed examination of Womenpower Unlimited, a civil rights organization started in 1961 by activist Claire Collins Harvey.
 She brings her expertise on this topic and others to classes that touch on race, gender and the roles they plan in American society.

 These topics can produce spirited debate, and this is where Morris has become well known at Newark as an accessible and insightful professor who fosters an engaged classroom experience.
 Morris’s desire to get students talking is one of the major reasons she loves teaching at Newark.